biicode/docs/rpi/raspberrypi.rst

 To burn a Raspbian image, it is recommended to use a class 10 SD card with minimum 4 GB storage.

-Before starting the process, first download the Raspbian.
+Before starting the process, first download Raspbian.
 The image comes as a zip file.
 Unzip the file to extract the Raspbian image file.

 Burn Raspbian Image to an SD Card
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^